free things to do in New York City

 Film | Easy Living (1937): A Screwball Comedy

 This class will look at some of the best films of the screwball genre.
-There will be an introduction to each film and a screening followed by a class discussion.
+There will be an introduction more to each film and a screening followed by a class discussion.
 During the Great Depression, a wealthy banker throws away his wife's expensive fur coat; it lands on the head of a stenographer, leading to everyone assuming she is his mistress and has access to his millions.
 88 min.
 Director: Mitchell Leisen.
 Starring Jean Arthur, Edward Arnold, Ray Milland.
 The song "Easy Living" was composed for the film by composers Ralph Rainger and Leo Robin, and it has since become a jazz standard, made famous by Billie Holiday, Ella Fitzgerald and many other jazz singers.
 Screwball comedy is a subgenre of the romantic comedy genre that became popular during the Great Depression, originating in the early 1930s and thriving until the early 1940s.
-It is widely known for satirizing the traditional love story.
+It is widely known for satirizing the traditional love story. less

 New York City, NY; NYC